Damien O'Connor: Political views

-O'Connor is regarded as an "economic dry" on the right of the Labour Party.
-He is socially conservative on conscious issues.
-His approach to life and politics in New Zealand is very “upfront and honest’’.
+O'Connor is regarded as an "economic dry" on the right wing of the Labour Party and is socially conservative on conscience issues.
+He describes his approach to life and politics in New Zealand as "upfront and honest".

 In April 2011 O'Connor attracted criticism from Labour Party leader Phil Goff after describing the list MP selection process as being run by "self-serving unionists and a gaggle of gays."
 O'Connor was disappointed the system did not deliver better results for rural and provincial candidates, such as himself, who were outside the party's power blocs, and apologised for his comments.
 He is a staunch advocate for the rural and provincial people with strong family ties to the Labour Party's establishment.

 He has stated that the “timing and decisions’’ on some of Parliament’s conscience votes may have portrayed him as something else, but that’s “a long way from the truth’’.
 In 2012, he was one of four Labour MPs who voted against the Marriage Amendment Bill, which permitted same sex marriage in New Zealand.
 He has since attended the Pride Parade in London with his daughter who, in 2012, publicly challenged him on his vote stating "Why should they be denied the same human right everyone else is entitled to just because they love someone the same sex?"

 In 2014, O'Connor voted with the governing National Party (and against the Labour Party) to support the West Coast Windblown Timber Bill, which allowed the Government to recover storm-blow timber on the West Coast following Cyclone Ita.

 O'Connor does not oppose euthanasia, but has voted cautiously on the matter to ensure legislation is strong enough to protect society's most vulnerable.
 He voted against Michael Laws' Death with Dignity Bill in 1995, Peter Brown's Death with Dignity Bill in 2003 and David Seymour's End of Life Choice Bill in 2019.
 He also opposed the Abortion Legislation Bill in 2020, but voted in favour in its first reading.
 He has since stated he "absolutely do[es] support New Zealand's laws on abortion" and, relating to the overturning of Roe v Wade in the United States, said "what we see coming from the US is clearly disturbing and shocking".
 O'Connor has stated he believes in a woman's right to choose without judgement, but believed the bill required a "technical protection" for the premises of gender or disability.

-In December 2023, O'Connor described Israel's actions in Gaza during the 2023 Israel-Hamas war as amounting to genocide.
+In December 2023, O'Connor described Israel's actions in Gaza during the Gaza war as amounting to genocide.
 He stated "that no person with any ounce of moral courage can see this as anything but horrific, nothing more than a genocide."
 In response, Labour leader Chris Hipkins and fellow Labour MP Phil Twyford clarified that O'Connor's remarks did not represent the Labour Party's position on the conflict.